MatiPl01/react-native-smart-graph/docs/pages/usage.md

 ## Graph component

-Here is a simple usage example of the library without any additional settings of the `GraphView` and the `DirectedGraphComponent`/`UndirectedGraphComponent` components.
+Here is a simple usage example of the library without any additional settings of `GraphView` and `DirectedGraphComponent`/`UndirectedGraphComponent` components.

 <!-- tabs:start -->